Most immigrants ask a question that gets no useful results. “How is my English?”

 Most people will go through the materials fairly slowly to ensure that the changes they are making to their speaking style become second nature and give them their desired result.
 Typically, a person will spend between 6 months and a year working through the pronunciation, fluency, high speed listening, and spelling components of the training portal.

 Yes.
-We will be covering the following topics: CLICK HERE.
+When you enroll in my signature month-long coaching program, we will be covering the following topics: CLICK HERE.
 Some of them will be related to sounds that make it difficult to understand and others will be related to tones of voice that have a negative impact on the listener, the relationship you develop with that listener, and your career prospects.

 © 2020 English Pronunciation For Success